Astigmatism exercises

 Eye strain: medium

-It is the most important exercise in the treatment of astigmatism that causes deep relaxation and strengthening of the responsible muscles.
+This is the most important exercise in the treatment of astigmatism, causing significant relaxation and simultaneous strengthening of the muscles responsible for this defect.

-1. Set the chart very close to the eyes (from about 2 to 10 cm) so that you can see its entire area and its center is at the height of the tip of your nose.
-Do not be concerned if you do not see the image sharply, as the aim is to relax the muscles.
+1. Place the chart very close to your eyes (about 2-10 cm) so that you can see the entire chart and the center of the chart is at the level of the tip of your nose.
+Do not worry if you cannot see the image sharply, the purpose of this exercise is to relax the muscles.

 Alternative exercises: A1, R8